Tinder (app): 2021-present

-In August 2021, Tinder announced an ID verification service to mitigate catfishing on the platform.
+In August 2021, Tinder began requiring use of an identity verification service to mitigate catfishing on the platform.

-In September 2021, Lanzone announced that he was stepping down as chief executive to pursue a new role at Yahoo.
-Tinder named Renate Nyborg its new CEO.
-She was the company's first female CEO.
+In September 2021, Lanzone resigned as chief executive to pursue a new role at Yahoo.
+Tinder named Renate Nyborg its new CEO, its first female CEO.

-In December 2021, Nyborg announced that the company was working on creating a metaverse called Tinderverse, a shared virtual reality.
-The company is also testing Tinder Coins, an in-app currency users can earn as a reward for good behavior, allowing them to pay for the platform's premium services.
+In December 2021, Tinder began working on a metaverse called Tinderverse, a shared virtual reality and Tinder Coins, an in-app currency users can earn as a reward for good behavior, allowing them to pay for the platform's premium services.